alexandreleroux/Animoog/expansion-packs/README.md

 Version history of this content is found on the Expansion Packs page on Animoog.org

+CAREFUL -- THE VERSION HERE ON GITHUB IS NOT UP TO DATE -- IF YOU'D LIKE AN UP-TO-DATE HTML OR CSV VERSION OF THE TABLE, LET ME KNOW IN AN ISSUE

 Just like everything else on Animoog.org, this content is Creative Commons licensed